 Below is a use case of the VLAN in Harvester.

-- VMs within the same VLAN is able to communicate with each other, while the VMs within different VLANs can't.
+- VMs within the same VLAN can communicate with each other, while the VMs within different VLANs can't.

 - The external switch ports connected with the hosts or other devices(such as DHCP server) should be set as trunk or hybrid type and permit the specified VLANs.